RaminMammadzada/react-bookstore-cms/README.md

 # Bookstore CMS App Frontend with React and Redux

 In this project React and Redux are used to build the front-end of the bookstore application that will help to the fictional bookseller company to organize and manage their bookstore.
 It must be fast, dynamic and responsive to user actions.
 Therefore I decided to build it with React & Redux.
 [The specific UI](https://app.zeplin.io/project/5b35a9e13227086040f8eb75/screen/5b695e29bb8c844f118f9378) is implemented besides the functionality of the app.
 The github workflow, ESLint and Stylelint [linter guidlines by Microverse](linters-config/javascript at master · m…) is followed.
+Several ESLint plugins are required to use, such as `eslint-config-airbnb`.
+All of them can be checked in the `eslintrc.json` file.

 ## Screenshot